 Language(s): English, Portuguese

-Major(s): Computer Science
+Major(s): Computer Science and Data Science

 Club(s): Computer Science Club, Music Production Club

 Hello, and welcome to Pitt!
-I’m Erick, or you can call me Koji, a sophomore studying computer science at Pitt, and this will be my first year as a global ties mentor.
+I’m Erick, or you can call me Koji, a Junior studying computer science at Pitt, and this will be my second year as a global ties mentor.
 Here is a little about myself: I am the third generation of Japanese-Brazilians.
 I grew up in the rural area of a city called Mogi das Cruzes in São Paulo, Brazil.
 Outside classes, I am involved in the Computer Science Club and the Music Production Club.
 My hobbies include searching for unknown vinyl records, producing music, DJing, photography, and cooking.

 Another thing that I enjoy is talking to people of various backgrounds.
 Getting to know the culture, experiences, food, and especially the music they like is an irreplaceable experience, so feel free to come and talk to me whenever you want!
 I understand that coming to college can be a scary and daunting experience, but I hope that I can guide you to conquer your fears and experience what the best college has to offer.
 If you ever find me walking around campus with my headphones on, feel free to talk to me and ask what song I am listening to.